 How to Recall a Message in Gmail

-Here are the steps you need to follow to activate the Undo Send option in your Gmail web client:
+Here’s how to retract an email in Gmail with the Undo Send option in your Gmail web client:

 - Click on the gear icon at the top right side of the screen.
 You will see a sidebar show up.